RIKEN-RCCS/lens3/doc/design.md

       -------------- ------------------------------------ --------
       `` ```

-    --If this table changes, modify all entries in the Storage Zone Table (main)?
+    --If this table changes, modify all entries in the Storage Pool Table (main)?

   + Users Table